The Mondaloy File

 Expected disappearances

-over 32 months
+over thirty-two months

 10×

-Observed rate vs
+Observed rate

-expected rate
+vs. expected

 Poisson p-value